vj4336/odin-recipe/README.md

 # odin-recipe
 First project on theodin bootcamp

-It is a webpage that shows wird recipes from the internet.
+It is a webpage that shows weird recipes from the internet.